1 Legal and regulatory framework

 4.11 What provisions apply with regard to closure or abandonment of a mining right?

 At any time until the expiry of a mining licence, the subsoil user is entitled to relinquish the entire mining plot by filing a relevant application with the competent authority.
-Before filing such application, the subsoil user must remedy the consequences of the subsoil use operations through abandonment works as set out in Article 218 of the Code on Subsoil and Subsoil Use.
+Before filing such application, the subsoil user must remedy the consequences of the subsoil use operations through abandonment works as set out in Article 218 of the Subsoil Code.
 Abandonment works are conducted on the basis of the abandonment project.
 The completion of such works is formalised by execution of an act on remediation of the consequences of mining at the mining plot.

 If a mining licence is revoked by the competent authority, the subsoil user must prepare the abandonment project, obtain the relevant approvals and commence the abandonment works within eight months of termination of the SUR.
 For further details, see question 6.3.